TediCreations/consoleProxy/README.md

-# consoleProxy
+# Console with proxy design pattern in C

-Console with proxy design pattern in C
+TODO: Add travis